 - After reviewing your application, a staff member will contact you to schedule a 45-minute interview.
 If you, the district leader team and your state director agree that the opportunity is a good fit, you will be offered the volunteer position.

 - Before becoming an official volunteer, you will be asked to sign a volunteer agreement and a waiver/release of liability.

-Is your congressional district already filled by a district leader?
+What to do if your congressional district already has a district leader

 If there isn't an opening for a district leader in your congressional district and you’d like to get involved with animal protection issues in your state, please fill out the short HSUS Ally form so your state director and district leader can connect with you about the issues that matter to you the most.